Code-Institute-Submissions/project-final-django/README.md

 ## Acknowledgements
 For the styling the bootswatch [Litera theme] is used.

-Many of the content comes from the [actual] website of the Producent.
+Much of the content comes from the [actual] website of the Producent.

 [actual]: http://deproducent2017.nl/